Hungry Happenings

 • If using orange coloring, just add a very small amount to achieve a light peach color.

 • For detailed coloring instructions, go here.
-This is where I wear those food handling gloves, otherwise, my hands turn a rainbow of colors.
+This is where I wear those food-handling gloves, otherwise, my hands turn a rainbow of colors.

 • Dust a cutting board lightly with powdered sugar.

-• Roll out the peach, yellow, red and black (or dark) modeling chocolate to 1/16" of an inch.
+• Roll out the peach, yellow, red, and black (or dark) modeling chocolate to 1/16" of an inch.

 • Use the small end of the #10 round pastry tip to cut two small circles for each of the eyes out of black or dark.

-• To do this you'll want to press the pastry tip, tip side down, into the modeling chocolate cutting a small circle, then turn it upside down and tap on counter and the circles will drop out the larger end of the tip.
+• To do this you'll want to press the pastry tip, tip side down, into the modeling chocolate cutting a small circle, then turn it upside down and tap on the counter and the circles will drop out the larger end of the tip.

 • I usually cut a bunch of circles, before turning the tip upside down.